SixSq/old.sixsq.github.com/_posts/2012-01-01-product-a-training-consulting.md

 image: /img/design/training_coaching_category.png
 ---

-SixSq provides no-nonsense software development consultancy and services, in a flexible and adaptive manner.
+SixSq provides no nonsense software development consultancy and services, in a flexible and adaptive manner.

 More specifically, we offer consultancy, training and coaching, on agile software development